What to Do If Someone Is Blackmailing You for Watching Porn

 Has anyone else gotten this email before?

-There’s a real chance that this exact email you’ve received has been sent to many recipients at the same time.
-If that’s the case proving it’s fake is as simple as copying a section of the text into Google.
+There’s a real chance that this email you’ve received has been sent to many recipients simultaneously.
+If that’s the case, proving it’s fake is as simple as copying a section of the text into Google.
 If it comes back with a bunch of results from people who’ve got emails with almost the same wording, then you’re probably safe.

 What to Do If You’re Being Blackmailed

-If you’ve concluded that a blackmailer is serious, you must take immediate action.
+You must take immediate action if you’ve concluded that a blackmailer is a real threat.
 Do not respond to the email.
-The first thing you need to do is copy the email address of the sender.
+The first thing you need to do is copy the sender’s email address.
 A quick Google search should always be your first port of call so that you can attempt to gather information on your potential blackmailer.

 Once you’ve gathered information about your blackmailer, you should contact local authorities to file a police report.
 Depending on where you live, you may have a specific law enforcement branch that deals with online cases.
 When filing your report, make sure to include as much information as you can, including your blackmailer’s email address, your email address, and any other details you may have been able to find.